Recording Rates:

 Can my boyfriend/girlfriend/dog come along?

-of the recording process.
-And honestly it gets pretty boring after a while.
+and honestly it gets pretty boring after a while.

 -load-in